Housing Accommodations

 NOTE: The University’s priority will always be to accommodate the student's documented medical and/or disability-related needs over specific roommate and/or building requests.

-The Housing Committee will explore and prioritize all available campus-based resources when reviewing requests and determining reasonable and appropriate accommodations.
+The Housing Committee will explore and prioritize all available campus-based resources when reviewing requests and determining necessary and appropriate accommodations.

 Priority Deadlines